boluotou1023/global-optical-kernel-moisture-dataset-gee/docs/workflow_overview.md

 ---

-## 3. Optical humidity index calculation
+## 3. Optical moisture index calculation

-After screening, the optical humidity indices are calculated from the valid MOD09A1 reflectance bands.
+After screening, the optical moisture indices are calculated from the valid MOD09A1 reflectance bands.

 The main dataset products include: